fission/blog.fission.io/content/posts/websocket-sample.md

 You will need a Kubernetes cluster with Fission installed.
 Please follow the [instructions here][5] for installing Fission in your Kubernetes cluster.
-Then, verify that the fission cli is working by using the `fission --version` command.
+Then, verify that the fission cli is working by using the `fission version` command.
+Please note that the example works with fission version v1.13 and higher.

 ## Try it out